tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The analysis of AEAD_AES_128_CCM relies on a count of the number of block operations involved in producing each message.
-For simplicity, and to match the analysis of other AEAD functions in {{AEBounds}}, this analysis assumes a packet length of 2^10 blocks and a packet size limit of 2^14.
+For simplicity, and to match the analysis of other AEAD functions in {{AEBounds}}, this analysis assumes a packet length of 2^10 blocks and a packet size limit of 2^14 bytes.

 For AEAD_AES_128_CCM, the total number of block cipher operations is the sum
-of: the length of the associated data in blocks, the length of the ciphertext in blocks, the length of the plaintext in blocks, plus 1.
+of: the length of the associated data in blocks, the length of the ciphertext in blocks, and the length of the plaintext in blocks, plus 1.
 In this analysis, this is simplified to a value of twice the maximum length of a record in blocks (that is, `2l = 2^11`).
 This simplification is based on the associated data being limited to one block.